 Why should you care if you have an Experian deceased indicator on your credit report?
 Well, if you have a deceased indicator on your credit report, that means that you were being he’ll back that what is about to happen.
 Most likely if this is your case, you will start to be denied credit.

 Further, your open accounts will suddenly close.
 Any benefits you have will stop.
-You may start getting condolences from businesses that you’ve worked with saying that they are sorry to hear it’s your dead.
+You may start getting condolences from businesses that you’ve worked with, saying that they are sorry to hear it’s your dead.
 You may not be able to get medications.
 The list goes on.
-This is your circumstance you will soon know how big of an impact this is going to have on your life.
+If this is your circumstance, you will soon know how big of an impact this will have on your life.

 How do I get a deceased indicator off of my Experian credit report?